Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • there is bleeding.

-Also often bacterial diarrhea is accompanied by vomiting, fever, painful urge to defecate (tenesmus)
+Bacterial diarrhea is also often accompanied by vomiting, increased body temperature, and a painful urge to defecate (tenesmus)

-If you notice that diarrhea with blood has begun, then you urgently need to seek medical help.
-A similar symptom is very disturbing, it may indicate the development of a tumor in the intestines, hemorrhoids, or Crohn's disease.
+If you notice that bloody diarrhea has begun, you should urgently seek medical help.
+This symptom is very alarming; it may indicate the development of a tumor in the intestines, hemorrhoids, or Crohn's disease.

 When is an antibiotic needed for diarrhea?